 Most short-term traders we know make sure they close out their positions before the close of markets on Friday.
-Generally, any trader that holds on to a trade over the weekend could be considered a long-term trader.
-Even then, there are still different types of short-term and long term traders.
+Generally, any trader that holds on to trade over the weekend could be considered a long-term trader.
+Even then, there are still different types of short-term and long-term traders.

-Among short-term traders, there are scalpers who make tens of trades in a day, holding on to each trade for less than an hour.
+Among short-term traders, some scalpers make tens of trades in a day, holding on to each trade for less than an hour.
 Then there are day traders who can hold on to a trade for a few hours or days but always close all trades by the end of the week.
-Among long-term traders, we have swing traders who will hold on to trades for a few weeks to catch the entire trend, but then there are investors who can hold on to a trade for months.
+Among long-term traders, we have swing traders who will hold on to trades for a few weeks to catch the entire trend, but then some investors can hold on to a trade for months.

 What to consider before choosing a trading term

 All the top Forex brokers will charge a trader some interest if the trade is held overnight, and this charge is referred to as the swap.
-This interest is charged as a form of storage by your broker, because they are taking a risk by providing you with leverage which may leave them at the risk of huge losses.
-Sometimes, though, the swap may work in your favour and actually lead to a profit, and it all comes down to how the swap rate is calculated.
+This interest is charged as a form of storage by your broker because they are taking a risk by providing you with leverage which may leave them at risk of huge losses.
+Sometimes, though, the swap may work in your favor and lead to a profit, and it all comes down to how the swap rate is calculated.

-Basically, the swap charge will depend on the interest rates of the countries’ currencies you are trading, but other factors like conditions of the market and the analysis of risk management also play a part.
+The swap charge will depend on the interest rates of the country's currencies you are trading, but other factors like the conditions of the market and the analysis of risk management also play a part.
 Take, for example, the EUR/USD pair, interest rates in the US currently stand at 0.75% and in Europe at 0.00%.
-When the interest rate is lower in the currency you are selling than the currency you are buying, swaps will work in your favour.
+When the interest rate is lower in the currency you are selling than the currency you are buying, swaps will work in your favor.
 Therefore, if you short the EUR/USD pair, your account will be credited with the overnight swap at the end of the trading day at 22:00 (GMT).